 What phases of game development are there?

-Is your gaming company planning to create a next-generation video game?
-If so, understanding the steps of video game creation is critical.
-Video game design firms use a methodical approach to game production.
-Game developers, on the other hand, do not adhere to a linear software development life cycle.
+If your gaming company is looking to develop a next-generation video game, it is essential to understand the steps involved in the video game creation process.
+Video game design firms typically use a structured methodology to ensure that the game creation process is efficient and successful.
+However, game developers may not follow a linear software development life cycle.

 Let us examine the steps of the game creation process: